How do I point my existing OpenAI SDK to together.ai (base URL, API key) without rewriting my app?

 Frequently Asked Questions

-- Update
+- Configure

-modelname to a model available on together.ai.
+api_keytoTOGETHER_API_KEY - Use a model ID available on together.ai

 Summary